press0/spring-boot-mvc-rest-file-monitor/README.md

 - [x] Get how many students take more than one Class
 - [x] Simulate multiple clients with a CyclicBarrier integration test
 - [x] Monitor file for external updates and Reload
-- [x] unit tests that validate the code
+- [x] validate code with unit tests

 Get how many students are registered for a Class